logansealss/AirBnB/README.md

 ## Features

-Landing Page
+### Landing Page

-- View all of the spots
+Users are able to view spot information and click on a spot to see more details.

 ![image](https://user-images.githubusercontent.com/106628994/192161288-041f1c22-b275-4c6e-8866-bc618b51a40c.png)

-Dropdown Menu
+### Dropdown Menu

-- See who is logged in
-- View the user's spots and reviews
-- Create a new spot
-- Log out
+The dropdown menu allows a user that is not signed in to sign up or log in to the site.
+Logged in users are able to view their spots and reviews, as well as create a spot.

 ![image](https://user-images.githubusercontent.com/106628994/192161731-c2be44f2-0db8-4691-a2ef-e5b76c44aa51.png)

-Spot Page
+### Spot Details Page

-- See the details of a spot
-- Add a review if you are not the owner and do not have a review already
+This page provides more details about the spot to the user.
+A user can add a review to a spot from this page.

 ![image](https://user-images.githubusercontent.com/106628994/192161296-5790bd80-2d29-4b23-a183-7c0201003754.png)
 ![image](https://user-images.githubusercontent.com/106628994/192161305-b318bc2f-3430-44bd-b8aa-71219d565651.png)

-View Your Spots
+### View Your Spots

-- View, update, and delete your spots
+A logged in user is able to view all of their spots as well as update and delete spots.

 ![image](https://user-images.githubusercontent.com/106628994/192161668-1ea9486c-e779-4e9d-9eec-354fa968ec2a.png)

-View Your Reviews
+### View Your Reviews

-- View and delete your reviews
+A logged in user is able to view and delete their reviews.

 ![image](https://user-images.githubusercontent.com/106628994/192161685-033e4ef4-9616-4954-ac6b-0c15016d9796.png)